Updated on: November 1, 2021

 TunnelBear has a well-designed and fun Android app that’s good for streaming and torrenting as well as bypassing government restrictions.
 TunnelBear allows up to 5 connections, offers a decent free plan, and provides affordable paid plans.
 Unfortunately, there’s no money-back guarantee.

 ExpressVPN is my favorite VPN for Android in 2021.
 It’s user-friendly, has excellent security features, maintains lightning-fast speeds, allows P2P traffic on all servers, unblocks all of the popular streaming services, and backs every plan with a 30-day money-back guarantee.

 While ExpressVPN is a great Android VPN, there are other good VPNs available for Android users.
-ProtonVPN is very secure and offers a good free plan, Private Internet Access has tons of customization options and one of the largest server networks on the market, CyberGhost VPN is secure, easy to use, and pretty cheap, and PrivateVPN is good for streaming on your Android app.
+ProtonVPN is very secure and offers a good free plan, Private Internet Access has tons of customization options and very fast speeds, CyberGhost VPN is secure, easy to use, and pretty cheap, and PrivateVPN is good for streaming on your Android app.